-- 2.1 There will be a minimum of 20 places for external applicants for September 2025 entry into Year 12. - 2.2 Pupils in Year 11 at either Ricards Lodge or Rutlish will be considered as internal applicants, regardless of the location of their chosen course of study.
+- 2.2 Pupils in Year 11 at either Ricards Lodge or Rutlish will be considered as internal applicants, regardless of the location of their chosen course of study.
 All other students will be deemed as external applicants and considered for the 20 places available.
 Separate waiting lists will be held for internal and external candidates as outlined in 4.2. - 2.3 If there are insufficient internal applicants who meet the entry requirements, additional places may be available for external applicants. - 2.4 If there are insufficient external applicants who meet the entry requirements, additional places may be available for internal applicants. - 2.5 Waiting Lists: In the event of any course being oversubscribed there will be a central waiting list and places will be allocated using the over subscription criteria.